LinkedIn Learning: Pricing, Features, Best Courses

 It is difficult to judge the quality of the training when the videos are all made by different experts.
 However, just like on LinkedIn Learning, you can see ratings and comments from participants on Udemy to help you make your choice. 😎

-Just like LinkedIn Learning, you also have access to a certification, but again, it’s unaccredited…
+Just like LinkedIn Learning, you also have access to a certificate, but once again, it’s unaccredited…

 If you’re looking for a certificate program or a degree program, LinkedIn learning solutions may not be the best option for you.